Charles Rennie Mackintosh: Design influences

-At the same time a new philosophy concerned with creating functional and practical design was emerging throughout Europe: the so-called "modernist ideas".
-The main concept of the Modernist movement was to develop innovative ideas and new technology: design was concerned with the present and the future, rather than with history and tradition.
-Heavy ornamentation and inherited styles were discarded.
-Even though Mackintosh became known as the 'pioneer' of the movement, his designs were far removed from the bleak utilitarianism of Modernism.
-His concern was to build around the needs of people: people seen, not as masses, but as individuals who needed not a machine for living in but a work of art.
+At the same time a new philosophy concerned with creating functional and practical design was emerging throughout Europe: modernism.
+The central aim in modernism was to develop a purity of expression with designs explicitly responsive to intended building use.
+Ornament and traditional styles were demoted.
+Although Mackintosh has been counted as a pioneer of modernism, his work always retained a decorative sensibility and features ornament.
 Mackintosh took his inspiration from his Scottish upbringing and blended them with the flourish of Art Nouveau and the simplicity of Japanese forms.

 While working in architecture, Charles Rennie Mackintosh developed his own style: a contrast between strong right angles and floral-inspired decorative motifs with subtle curves (for example, the Mackintosh Rose motif), along with some references to traditional Scottish architecture.
 The project that helped make his international reputation was the Glasgow School of Art (1897–1909).
 During the early stages of the Glasgow School of Art Mackintosh also completed the Queen's Cross Church project in Maryhill, Glasgow.
-This is considered to be one of Mackintosh's most mysterious projects.
-It is the only church by the Glasgow-born artist to be built and is now the Charles Rennie Mackintosh Society headquarters.
+It is the only built Mackintosh church design and is now the Charles Rennie Mackintosh Society headquarters.
+As with his contemporary Frank Lloyd Wright, Mackintosh's architectural designs often included extensive specifications for the detailing, decoration, and furnishing of his buildings.

-Like his contemporary Frank Lloyd Wright, Mackintosh's architectural designs often included extensive specifications for the detailing, decoration, and furnishing of his buildings.
-The majority, if not all, of this detailing and significant contributions to his architectural drawings were designed and detailed by his wife Margaret Macdonald whom Charles had met when they both attended the Glasgow School of Art.
+It has been suggested that this detailing may have been carried out in part by his wife Margaret Macdonald Mackintosh whom Charles had met when they both attended the Glasgow School of Art.
+However scholarly evidence for this is scant relying on stylistic analysis or speculation; little documentary material is extant.
 Their work was shown at the eighth Vienna Secession Exhibition in 1900.
 Mackintosh's architectural career was a relatively short one, but of significant quality and impact.
 All his major commissions were between 1895 and 1906, including designs for private homes, commercial buildings, interior renovations and churches.